sass/sass/proposal/numbers.md

 Numbers in Sass do not have total ordering.
 Any comparison to `NaN` will return false.
 Otherwise, ordering follows what would be expected when comparing two numbers.

-Numbers with more than 10 decimal places are truncated to 10 places before comparison.
+Numbers with more than 10 decimal places are rounded to 10 places before comparison.

 ### Hashing